MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 **Compartments Overview:**

-A compartment is a collection of cloud assets, like compute instances, load balancers, databases, etc. By default, a root compartment was created for you when you created your tenancy (ie when you registered for the trial account).
+A compartment is a collection of cloud assets, like compute instances, load balancers, databases, etc. By default, a root compartment was created for you when you created your tenancy (ie, when you registered for the trial account).
 It is possible to create everything in the root compartment, but Oracle recommends that you create sub-compartments to help manage your resources more efficiently.

-1. Click on three-line menu which is on the top left of the console.
+1. Click on the three-line menu, which is on the top left of the console.
 Scroll down till the bottom of the menu, click on **Identity -> Compartments**.
 Click on the blue **Create Compartment** button to create a sub-compartment.

 ![](./images/compartmentn.png "")